 JOHN PATTERSON - Artistic Director of Angel Theatre Company

 John graduated from the University of Hull with an honours degree in drama before training as an actor at ALRA.
 He has worked extensively in the industry for over 20 years both as an actor and director.
 Recent acting credits include The Intern (Channel 4), New Tricks (BBC), Murder on the Home Front (ITV) and adverts for Bid TV and Netflix.
+In December 2017, John played the role of Gerry in a rehearsed reading of Richard Bickley’s new play Signal Failure.
+This was directed by Richard Cameron, writer of Can’t Stand up for Falling Down.

 John has taught, mentored and nurtured many successful young actors entering the profession.
 He gives regular masterclasses to actors which have recently been delivered at ALRA, Arts Ed, Italia Conti, Royal Holloway University of London and The Royal Ballet School.
 He has also led several sessions on behalf of Angel Theatre Company to give advice and guidance to established actors as well as those who are new to the profession.